liamoneill-stripe/payment-link-autorefunder/README.md

-# Stripe Payment Link Auto-Refund Solution
+# Stripe Amazing Payment Link Auto-Refund Solution

 This project provides an automated solution for handling Stripe Payment Link transactions.
 It automatically refunds charges and cancels subscriptions if a valid `client_reference_id` is not supplied by the customer.